When Should You See a Periodontist?

 If you experience any of these signs and symptoms, it is important that you schedule an appointment with a periodontist without delay:

-Bleeding while eating or brushing – Unexplained bleeding while consuming food or during the course of daily cleaning is one of the most common signs of periodontal infection.
+Bleeding while eating or brushing – Unexplained bleeding while consuming food or during the course of daily cleaning around the gum line is one of the most common signs of periodontal infection.

 Bad breath – Continued halitosis (bad breath) that persists even when a rigorous oral hygiene program is in place can be indicative of periodontitis, gingivitis or the beginnings of an infection in the gum tissue.